-- Pre-licensure B.S.N.
+Pre-licensure B.S.N.
 Program

 Immaculata’s pre-licensure bachelor’s degree program in nursing (B.S.N.) prepares students academically, socially, and spiritually to practice within today’s complex health care systems.
 The B.S.N. program is approved by the Pennsylvania Department of Education, the Pennsylvania State Board of Education and the Pennsylvania State Board of Nursing.

 R.N. to B.S.N.
 Program

 Nursing Administration Certificate (Post-Master’s Program)

 Nursing Education Certificate (Post-Master’s Program)

 Higher Education Ed.D., Nursing Education Concentration

-- The faculty believe that nursing is an art and a science that incorporates the physical, psychological, and social sciences, and the humanities into its practice.
+The doctoral program in Higher Education with a concentration in Nursing Education equips registered nurses to become highly qualified faculty who also have the skills and experience to lead departments, colleges and schools of nursing and to teach the next generation of nurses effectively in both classroom and clinical settings.
+The faculty believe that nursing is an art and a science that incorporates the physical, psychological, and social sciences, and the humanities into its practice.
 Nursing is the use of self in assisting persons to promote, restore, and maintain health, and to die in comfort and with dignity.
 Nursing necessitates the development of a sense of equity, justice, freedom, dignity, group membership, community, and the encompassing environment.